 Choose a stable video conferencing software.

 If you are organizing a meeting, determine which application to use.
-Zoom works fine, but the one that you decide to use, make sure it works properly before sending the invitations.
+Zoom works fine, but for the one that you decide to use, make sure it works properly before sending the invitations.

 Test your equipment.